 The success of the operations and activities of the Company is dependent to a significant extent on the efforts and abilities of its management team and other key personnel.
 See "Directors and Officers" for details of the Company's current management.
 Investors must be willing to rely to a significant extent on the discretion and judgment of the Company's management team.
 The Company does not maintain key employee insurance on any of its employees.
-Furthermore, while the Company depends heavily on its management team and other key personnel, and strives to retain its employees at all levels, there can be no assurance that members of the management team or other key personnel will be retained long-term.
-The departure of management or key personnel could have an adverse effect on the Company's business and financial condition.
+Furthermore, while the Company depends heavily on its management team and other key personnel, and strives to retain its employees at all levels, there can be no assurance that members of the management or key personnel could have an adverse effect on the Company's business and financial condition.